kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Motivation

-Higher level APIs, such as [JobSet](https://sigs.k8s.io/jobset), use the Job API as a building block for orchestrating large, distributed workloads.
+Higher level K8s APIs are built via a composition of features, using primitive K8S APIs as building blocks to implement more advanced features.
-These higher level APIs need to be able to distinguish between different types of Job failures in order to make informed decisions about how to react to them.
+These higher level APIs using the Job API as a building block need to be able to distinguish between different types of Job failures in order to make informed decisions about how to react to these failures.

 Currently, no mechanism exists in the Job API to propagate granular failure reason information (e.g., container exit codes) up to be programmatically consumed by higher level software managing Jobs.
 A `PodFailurePolicy` can be configured to add a condition reason of `PodFailurePolicy` to the `JobFailed` condition added to the Job when it fails, but different pod failure policies targeting different container exit codes all use the same condition reason of `PodFailurePolicy`.
 This prevents higher level APIs like JobSet from distinguishing them and being able to take different